 1976 English actress Margaret Leighton dies today at the age of 53.
 She played a variety of classic roles and starred in the London production of The Philadelphia Story.
 In 1962, she won the Tony award for her portrayal of Hannah Jelkes in The Night of the Iguana.

+1984 Brooks Atkinson, longtime drama critic for The New York Times, dies today.
+Atkinson was the first critic in recorded history to have a theatre named after him.
+Broadway's Brooks Atkinson Theater has, in recent years, housed productions of Peter and the Starcatcher, Relatively Speaking, Rock of Ages, and Grease.
 2002 The Fantasticks, the world's longest-running musical, ends its landmark run at the Sullivan Street Playhouse in New York's Greenwich Village after more than 41 years.
 The final tally: 17,162 performances.
 The show will enjoy a revival in 2006.

 2011 A new Broadway production of Oscar Wilde's The Importance of Being Earnest opens on Broadway at the American Airlines Theatre.
 Directed by and starring Brian Bedford, the 1895 comedy is produced by Roundabout Theatre Company, borrowing some elements from Bedford's 2009 production at Ontario's Stratford Shakespeare Festival.